KilledByAPixel/OS13k/README.md

 ### Apps
 - We will include some non-game apps that are small and fun to use
 - Keep text short and essential, try using emojis instead
+- Apps where the user creates something are ideal
 - Design your app well and let players have fun figuring out how to use it
 - *Apps can play sounds and have trophies too!